Code-Institute-Submissions/memory_game_ms2/readme.md

 At the mid-project mentor meeting a number of problems were identified and I'm grateful to Ignatius for his assistance and experience in identifying them.
 These included

-- bootstrap source errors - fixed by using script as source for bootstrap .js
+- bootstrap source errors - fixed by using script as source for bootstrap.js
 - script tag outside HTML body - script tag moved to bottom of body
 - missing html closing tag - tag replaced
+- poor placement of script 'src' in header instead of bottom of HTML body - script link updated and moved
 - possible confusion between restart and back-navigation button due to icon used (chevron-left) -  icon replaced by up-arrow
-- poor visual experience when viewing game on 4k monitor - set up media queries to make better use of large and extra large screen size
+- poor visual experience when viewing game on a large desktop monitor - set up media queries to make better use of large and extra large screen sizes and to make full use of landscape display
-- poor placement of script 'src' in header instead of bottom of HTML body - script link updated and moved

 ### Test protocols